More FM: Manawatū

-Kapiti Coast/Horowhenua
+Kāpiti Coast/Horowhenua

-90-3 More FM Kapiti/Horowhenua is a local radio station based on the Kapiti Coast and Horowhenua regions.
+90-3 More FM Kapiti/Horowhenua is a local radio station based on the Kāpiti Coast and Horowhenua regions.
 Before the More FM re-branding in 2005 the Horowhenua station was named Horowhenua's 95FM with the Kapiti station named 2XX.
 Dave Key presented a local breakfast show up until 2015.
 In 2016 there was no local programming on the station.
 From July 2017 until June 2020, Pauline Gillespie and Grant Kereama's Wellington based breakfast show was broadcast to Kapiti / Horowhenua.
 Since June 2020 there is again no local programming.

 Wairarapa

 89-5 More FM Wairarapa is a radio station based in Masterton broadcasting to the Wairarapa province.
 The station was founded by Paul Henry in 1991 as "89.3 TODAY FM.
 In 1992 Paul Henry sold the station to PORT FM in Timaru and was later rebranded as HITZ 89FM Wairarapa's Best Music.
-XS Corporation in Manawatu purchased the station in the mid-1990s.
+XS Corporation in Manawatū purchased the station in the mid-1990s.
 The station broadcasts on 89.5 MHz from the Popoiti transmitter, 25 km south of Masterton, and since 2010 to the Castlepoint Beach region on 105.9 MHz.